 There’s been an emerging trend of technology functions and the Center of Excellence (CoE) being responsible for setting global analytics strategy and reinforcing the urgency and importance of being data-driven across their organization.
 This will become the industry standard in years to come.

 MB: That is a lot to consider all at once.
 Setting up the technology foundation, restructuring teams, evolving processes, and transforming cultural norms to become an insights-driven business isn’t easy.
-Systems of insight come together under the sponsorship of a business leader such as a chief data or analytics officer, and they are more than technologies — they represent a business capability composed of people, process, and technology.
+Systems of insight come together under the sponsorship of a business leader such as a chief data or analytics officer, and they are more than technologies — they represent a business capability composed of people, processes, and technology.

 Certainly, maturity assessments can help to identify strengths and gaps.
 For example, Forrester’s digital intelligence maturity assessment helps identify strengths and gaps across five dimensions of maturity: strategy, measurement, data and technology, optimization, and people.
-However, at the very first, firms need to start with understanding what data they have, where it is, and who is responsible for it.
+However, at the very first, firms need to start by understanding what data they have, where it is, and who is responsible for it.

 In other words, identify and inventory your current silos and data constraints so that you understand the various types to which you have access and their locations.